VC Theoretical Explanation of Double Descent: Introduction

-This paper demonstrates that these assertions are incorrect, and that classical VC-theoretical results can fully explain generalization performance of DL networks, including ‘double descent’, for classification problems.
-In particular, we show that proper application of VC-bounds using correct estimates of VC-dimension provides accurate modeling of double descent curves, for various classifiers trained using stochastic gradient descent (SGD), least squares loss and standard SVM loss.
-The proposed VC-theoretical explanation provides many additional insights on generalization performance during first descent vs. second descent, and on the effect of statistical properties of the data on the shape of double descent curves.
+This paper demonstrates that these assertions are incorrect, and that classical VC-theoretical results can fully explain generalization performance of DL networks, including double descent, for classification problems.
+In particular, we show that proper application of VC-bounds using correct estimates of VC-dimension provides accurate modeling of double descent, for various classifiers trained using SGD, least squares loss and standard SVM loss.
+The proposed VC-theoretical explanation provides additional insights on generalization performance during first descent vs. second descent, and on the effect of statistical properties of the data on double descent curves.

-Next, we briefly review VC-theoretical concepts and results necessary for understanding generalization performance of all learning methods based on minimization of training error \cite{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}: \begin{enumerate} \item Finite VC dimension provides \textit{necessary} and \textit{sufficient} conditions for good generalization. \item VC theory provides analytic bounds on (unknown) test error, as a function of training error, VC dimension and the number of training samples. \end{enumerate}
+Next, we briefly review VC-theoretical concepts and results necessary for understanding generalization performance of all learning methods based on minimization of training error \citep{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}: \begin{enumerate} \item Finite VC-dimension provides \textit{necessary} and \textit{sufficient} conditions for good generalization. \item VC-theory provides analytic bounds on (unknown) test error, as a function of training error, VC-dimension and the number of training samples. \end{enumerate}